azamb/docs-engineering-matrix/product.md

 - Maintains a healthy amount of urgency and consistency in their work.
 - Makes effective use of existing documentation, examples and other resources to gain a solid understanding before relying on teammates.
 - Knows how to ask good questions of their teammates and does so after trying options on their own.
-- Has awareness of rabbit holes and doesn't burn too much time on their own before consulting teammates.
+- Is aware of rabbit holes and doesn't burn too much time on their own before consulting teammates.